What to Include in a Portfolio: Your Ultimate Guide

 Frequently Asked Questions

-What is the most important thing to include in a portfolio?
+What is the single most important thing to include in a portfolio?

-The single most important thing to include in a portfolio is a clear, concise narrative for each project that explains the problem, your role, your process, and the measurable results or impact.
-This context transforms your work from mere visuals into a demonstration of your problem-solving abilities and value.
+The single most important thing to include in a portfolio is a clear narrative for each project that explains the problem, your role, your process, and the measurable results.
+Without this context, even the best work can fall flat, as it fails to demonstrate your problem-solving abilities and impact.

 How many projects should I include in my portfolio?